Tuesday, 8 December 2020

 Democracy ..... really?

-Thank God there's no democracy in running homes, schools, offices, courts, or religious cults, nor is there total freedom of speech there.
+Thank God there is no absolute democracy in running homes, schools, offices, courts, religion, or Dharmic institutions, nor is there total freedom of speech in those places.
+If there were, we would be handing out lollipops to win the votes of the naive everywhere.

-That democracy is good and all dictators are evil has become the default starting point of all popular discussions.
-Frankly, it is the Goebbels’ law that makes us feel that way.
-In reality, it’s the other way around.
-The law states that a big lie, if presented as an idea and if repeated long enough, most people will eventually believe it.
+The idea that democracy is always good and dictators are always evil has become the default assumption in popular discussion.
+Frankly, it is Goebbels’ law — indoctrination through repetition — that creates this belief.
+Goebbels’ law says that if a big lie is presented as serving a purpose and repeated long enough, most people will eventually accept it.

-Democracy is not recommended in any place where the population is poorly engaged in regular sociopolitical conversations, as democracy requires real awareness and longterm thinking among the people.
-That doesn't exist even in developed countries.
-There is low awareness of what is good in the long term, and thus selection of the leader, too, is poor.
+Democracy is ill-suited where the population is poorly engaged in regular sociopolitical conversation.
+Democracy requires real awareness and long-term thinking among the people — qualities often absent even in developed countries.
+Low awareness of long-term public good leads to poor selection of leaders.

-Voting rights are akin to giving lollipop-sucking kids the power to choose their own babysitter.
-Such caretakers dole out populist candies each time the kids demand attention so that they are left alone.
-Then, they begin to take care of themselves and not the children.
+Voting rights are akin to giving lollipop-sucking children the power to choose their babysitter.
+Such caretakers hand out populist candy whenever the kids demand attention, so they can be left alone.
+Over time, they begin to serve themselves, not the children.
+Democracy then becomes an excuse for both rulers and the ruled to avoid accountability.

-The other issue is that a quid pro quo model between the business and the ruling class develops over time.
-Often, that leads to companies funding all key political parties across the spectrum, and so an informal and indirect soft cartel between the significant ruling parties takes shape.
-They sure do compete but tacitly cooperate in selective areas, much to their personal gains and the detriment of the public.
+A quid pro quo model develops between business and the ruling class.
+Companies often fund major political parties across the spectrum, forming an informal soft cartel.
+Parties compete publicly but tacitly cooperate in select areas, to their personal gain and the public’s detriment.

-One could not say a word against the monarchy.
-Now that we have elected leaders, we sure can criticize them; should we?
-Venting against the ruling dispensation has become a national pastime, with each group looking at them through their own lens.
-It is so absurd that even with limited knowledge, the groups are distracted and fighting each other like the proverbial blind men describing the elephant.
+Once, one could not criticize a monarchy.
+Now we can criticize elected leaders — but should we?
+Venting against the government haz become a national pastime, with each group viewing issues through its own lens.
+It is absurd: even with limited knowledge, groups fight like blind men describing an elephant.

-At best, democracy may be implemented only once a nation's GDP per capita crosses USD 8,000.
-No country in the world has had a smooth transition of power below that threshold number!
-Maslow's theory of needs applies here, too.
+Empirical evidence suggests democracy succeeds only after a nation’s GDP per capita crosses USD 8,000.
+No country has had a smooth transfer of power below that threshold.
+Maslow’s hierarchy applies: basic needs and economic security must be met before sophisticated democratic engagement follows.

 Is there still hope?

-Hopefully, India will soon have a single-party democracy.
-One can hope that, in the next general election, the BJP, a nationalist party, emerges as the single largest party with a pan-India presence and disproportionately large control of both houses of the parliament.
-That indeed would be a blessing.
+Hopefully, India will move toward a single‑party democracy.
+One can hope that in the next general election the BJP — a nationalist party — emerges as the single largest force with pan‑India presence and disproportionately large control of both houses.
+That would be a blessing.

-India has great potential and a possible domestic market waiting to be unleashed.
-All that will likely produce close to double-digit growth for years, as it did in Singapore, Malaysia, or Indonesia when single parties ruled for almost two to three decades at a stretch.
-China, sans democracy, has, for the most part, successfully eliminated abject poverty at a breakneck speed and, for all practical purposes, become a developed nation.
-Some of the Middle Eastern kingdoms are worthy of envy, where you can’t bad mouth the royalty, but nobody is hand-to-mouth.
+India has huge potential and a vast domestic market waiting to be unleashed.
+That could produce near double-digit growth for years, as happened in Singapore, Malaysia, and Indonesia when single parties ruled for two to three decades.
+China, without democracy, eliminated extreme poverty at breakneck speed and, for practical purposes, has become a developed nation.
+Some Middle Eastern kingdoms also show outcomes that invite envy: you cannot criticize the royalty, yet citizens are not hand-to-mouth.

-We need compelling central leadership, effective control, and distribution under the oversight of empowered and enrolled CMs, with minimal implementation lags.
+We must end opportunistic politics and coalitions of convenience, and free the administration from parties driven only by self-interest.
+We need compelling central leadership, effective control, and distribution under the oversight of empowered, engaged chief ministers, with minimal implementation lag.

-The single party must still seek the people's confidence once every five years.
-Failing that, any rejuvenated smaller party can rise to the occasion and pose as a challenger to the incumbent.
+Independence of the Election Commission and Supreme Court is possible.
+The integrity of India should be the fundamental responsibility of all institutions.
+The single party must still seek the people’s confidence every five years.
+If it fails, a rejuvenated smaller party can rise and challenge the incumbent.

 This alone can resurrect the India of our dreams.